Is CBD Oil Illegal in Nebraska?

 Unfortunately some people don’t know if their CBD oil is illegal until they’ve been arrested by law enforcement and the substance has been tested.

 An investigation into CBD oil is similar to other narcotics investigations where the government must still prove beyond a reasonable doubt that the substance is the actual illegal substance the they claim it to be.
 In some cases involving narcotics, law enforcement may arrest and send a person to jail only to find out months later that the substance that was tested was not illegal.

 It appears that vape shops are the new target of CBD investigations.
 Ironically, many vape shops have openly advertised the products containing CBD.
 In these instances, the owners believe that products containing CBD was legal and were open and upfront about the product, because they believed it was legal.

-If you or a loved one has been the target of a cbd, marijuana, or other narcotic investigation, contact the aggressive experienced criminal defense attorneys at Berry Law Firm.
+If you or a loved one has been the target of a CBD, marijuana, or other narcotic investigation, contact the aggressive experienced criminal defense attorneys at Berry Law.